-- DO NOT allow clothing wet with material to stay in contact with skin. - Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Prevent concentration in hollows and sumps.
+- Do NOT cut, drill, grind, weld or perform similar operations on or near containers. - DO NOT allow clothing wet with material to stay in contact with skin. - Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Prevent concentration in hollows and sumps.